Verbeast2K/zanzi-doc/flwsb-main/README.md

 ![FLWSB](assets/FLWSB-SAMDaaNo21.svg 'Figuur 1: New schematic of the FLWSB')

 # PCB
+This is the PCB design from the 3D-view in Kicad
 ![FLWSB](assets/FLWSB.png 'Figuur 2: 3D view of the new FLWSB version')

+Below you can see the result of the soldered board.
+This board was fully soldered by hand.
+To solder the microcontroller, the "drag soldering" technique was used.
 ![FLWSB](assets/FLWSB_soldered.jpg 'Figuur 3: soldered FLWSB')